 We use non-invasive magnetic resonance imaging (MRI) of the brain to study the effects of modifiable life factors on the propensity to develop a mood disorder.
 Any finding of such an association would help not only to accurately diagnose, but also to treat or even prevent the common conditions of depression and suicide.

-At the start of 2018, we counted more than 1300 volonteers that participated in a brain MRI.
+At the start of 2022 we counted more than 1800 volunteers that participated in a brain MRI with 800 longitudinal assessments.

 What data have been collected?